 Check with your grocer or market seller for advice on the shelf life of your specific mushroom.
 According to ICFO’s research on mushroom packaging:

 Sliced and chopped mushrooms last for about a week.
-Since the insides are exposed, they’re more prone to airing and drying out.
+Since the insides are exposed, they’re more prone to drying out.

-Cooked mushrooms are good for a little under two weeks.
-However, the way you cook the mushrooms and the ingredients you used can affect this, as you’ll see below.
+Cooked mushrooms are suitable for about 2 weeks.
+However, the way you cook the mushrooms and the ingredients you use can affect this, as you’ll see below.

-Dried mushrooms last for about a month, though that comes at the cost of diminished flavour.
+Dried mushrooms last about a month, though at the cost of diminished flavour.
 If stored well, they can last for half a year.

 How to tell if mushrooms are off

 But what if you’re not quite sure how long you’ve stored your mushrooms?
-Luckily, there are some clear signs that can easily let you know if your mushrooms have gone off:
+Luckily, some clear signs can easily let you know if your mushrooms have gone off:

-- Smell: mushrooms don’t really have much of an odour, so when you can smell them before you open the packaging it’s likely they’ve gone bad.
+- Smell: mushrooms don’t really have much of an odour, so when you can smell them before you open the packaging, they’ve likely gone bad.

 - Spotting: dark spots mean that your mushrooms are losing their freshness.

-- Texture: slimy mushrooms mean that moisture has seeped into their innards, making them more vulnerable to things like mould and mildew.
+- Texture: slimy mushrooms indicate that moisture has seeped into their innards, making them more vulnerable to mould and mildew.
 You can cook them to extend their shelf life a little more, but it’s better to throw them out.

 How to keep mushrooms fresh for longer

-For those particular about flavour, storing mushrooms properly is the key to preserving their freshness.
+For those particular about flavour, properly storing mushrooms is key to preserving their freshness.
 Here are some tips that you can follow:

 Know how much you’ll use.
 You don’t have to worry about keeping mushrooms fresh if you use them all in one go.
 If there are any left over, it won’t be as much trouble to store them.